-There are many ecommerce platforms to build websites on available in the market from full-fledged enterprise-grade Content Management Systems like Magento to WordPress plugin like WooCommerce.
-When it comes to creating an app out of a website made from of one of these platforms, identifying the platform is important.
+There are many eCommerce platforms to build websites available in the market from full-fledged enterprise-grade Content Management Systems like Magento to WordPress plugin like WooCommerce.
+When it comes to creating an app out of a website made from one of these platforms, identifying the platform is important.

 The results of this identification decide the fate of the course of the application development that’ll follow.
 For example, the process is a lot simpler for OpenCart but a bit tedious for Magento.